Collab4exaNBody/doc_exaDEM/docs/source/project_exaDEM/Analysis.rst

 .. warning::

   Inactive interactions have been filtered out when writing output files.
+In addition, symetrized interactions are stored one time.

 .. note::